areffarhadi/Mamba-ASR/README.md

 ## Changes in this Fork
 we changed the structure of the data preparation code and prepared two training strategies: <be>
 1. training Mamba ASR for any dataset <be>
+      in this strategy, we suppose the dataset consists of a directory with lots of folders each folder is spkr_id, and a txt file in the directory consisting of the text of all the utterances
    2. training Mamba ASR for a mix of Librispeech and any other datasets (recommended)

 You can modify the YAML file to change the architecture of the model.